Horizons Writers Circle

 Horizons Writers Circle is a program that provides support and mentorship for writers within the Black, Indigenous, and People of Colour (BIPOC) community, ESL, and underrepresented writers who live in Edmonton and are at the beginning of their literary journey.
 The program will run for five months and is fully subsidized, making it cost-free for successful applicants.

-The Writers’ Guild of Alberta (WGA) with the support from Edmonton Community Foundation, have designed Horizons Writers Circle to yield new literary works, explore the experience of underrepresented writers, and initiate dialogue that celebrates our diversity and contributes to a deeper understanding of one another.
+The Writers’ Guild of Alberta (WGA) with the support from Edmonton Arts Council, have designed Horizons Writers Circle to yield new literary works, explore the experience of underrepresented writers, and initiate dialogue that celebrates our diversity and contributes to a deeper understanding of one another.
 The program offers mentorship, workshops, discussions, networking, public reading opportunities, industry events, and more.
-Horizons Writers Circle will run from October 2022 to March 2023 and will take place in person, unless otherwise specified for events and activities.
+Horizons Writers Circle will run from January 2024 – May 2024 and will take place in person, unless otherwise specified for events and activities.

 The program reflects the WGA’s commitment to emerging writers from diverse backgrounds.
 Our hope is to create opportunities for underserved writers, empowering them by supporting their self-determined journey to becoming established members of the literary community.